runtimeverification/javamop/README.md

 ```

 Note that running ```javamop -agent -n JavaMOPAgent rvm/``` as above
-will print the specification used in building the agent, and give a
+will print the specification used for building the agent, and print
-"JavaMOPAgent.jar is generated." message at the end, if everything
+out message "JavaMOPAgent.jar is generated." at the end, which
-goes well.
+indicates everything goes well.

 Also, running ```java -javaagent:JavaMOPAgent.jar SafeMapIterator_1```
 as above will run the specified java program and, if everything works,